claudijd/demo-ci-observatory/README.md

 3. Enable the project in Travis and setup a Cron job to run at whatever interval you wish
 4. Profit or whatever else you need to do with your extra time

+# Example Travis Build

+You should have something like [this](https://travis-ci.org/claudijd/demo-ci-observatory) when you are done.

 # Passing example (w/ zero exit, so it appears as clean run)

 $ python run.py